LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationOrchestrator/MavenAssist/recommendknowledgebase.md

 **Copy** the **API Access Key**, as you will need this in the next set of steps.

-### Configure Maven
+### Configure Conversation Orchestrator

-1. Log in to Maven with your LiveEngage credentials and then navigate to Maven Assist > Recommended Actions - Knowledge Base.
+1. Log in to Conversation Orchestrator with your LiveEngage credentials and then navigate to Agent Assist > Recommended Actions - Knowledge Base.

 2. Paste the API access key that you copied in the previous step in the API Access Key text field, and then click save.
 Once you save, you should expect to see the Knowledge base you created previously.